CACHE- Custom Titanium Tubesets

 Cache's custom tube profile

 This meant that we needed to bend a very large diameter titanium downtube near the headtube.
-We needed the down tube to be strong and to create a stiff frame, but we also wanted to ensure that we had clearance for short travel gravel specific suspension forks such as the Fox 32 Stepcast AX and MRP Baxter.
+We needed the down tube to be strong and to create a stiff frame, but we also wanted to ensure that we had clearance for short travel gravel specific suspension forks.
 We also bi-ovaled the down tube to both increase its width at the BB (again, better pedaling efficiency and cornering stiffness) and allow room for a custom CNC machined gusset plate for internal cable management.

 Our heavily manipulated (tapered and bent) seat stays provide enhanced ride compliance above titanium’s legendary feel and also support tire clearance for common gravel bike options as well as fender mounts.
 No-nonsense rack mounting incorporates easily accessed M5 seat stay bosses and dropout threads.
 For the top tubes, we wanted to maximize front end stiffness under power and when cornering, but still build in compliance around the seat tube area and this meant custom tapers for these tubes.